Geoffrey Palmer (real estate developer): Career

 Palmer's most recent building, Broadway Palace Apartments, was completed in early 2017.
 Broadway Palace Apartments is designed in the Beaux-Arts style with a plaster and cast concrete ground level and top story, separated from the terracotta brick middle stories by string courses, moldings and changes in materials.
 Notable features include arched openings along the top story, dentils, brackets, pilasters and capitals.
 The facade fenestration and articulation resembles the historic 1920s-era buildings located on Broadway but different enough to appear new.

 Palmer has clashed with local government officials and activists, in part due to criticism of the style of his apartment buildings.
 Councilman Ed Reyes also criticized Palmer for the accidental destruction of an 1887 Victorian-style building.
 In 2015, Eddie Kim of the Los Angeles Downtown News described Palmer as both the "most prolific" and "most controversial" developer in downtown Los Angeles.

-Palmer, a strong opponent of mandatory affordable housing requirements for real estate development, appears in the Paradise Papers in connection with a Bermuda offshore to hold the registration for his private jet, which is done for security and maintenance reasons, yet he still pays the required California assesses property taxes on aircraft, which Bermuda does not.
+Palmer, a strong opponent of mandatory affordable housing requirements for real estate development, appears in the Paradise Papers in connection with a Bermuda offshore company to hold the registration for his private jet, which is done for security and maintenance reasons, yet he still pays the required California assesses property taxes on aircraft, which Bermuda does not.

 Palmer is worth an estimated US$3 billion.

 Political activities

 In 1991, Palmer paid an administrative $30,000 fine after being accused of money-laundering campaign contributions in order to prevent the incorporation of Santa Clarita.
-Palmer donated $500,000 to Mitt Romney's 2012 presidential campaign, and $2 million to Rebuilding America Now PAC during Donald Trump's presidential campaign.
+Palmer donated $500,000 to Mitt Romney's 2012 presidential campaign, and $2 million to Rebuilding America Now political action committee (PAC) during Donald Trump's presidential campaign.
 Palmer has also donated to American Crossroads, the Republican National Committee, and the National Republican Congressional Committee.
 GH Palmer & Associates contributed $5,005,400 to the 2016 Trump campaign.
 On September 17, 2019, Palmer hosted a fundraiser with President Trump at Palmer's home.

 In 2020, Palmer was selected by President Trump to participate in the Great American Economic Revival Industry Groups.
 Palmer was a major financier of the 2021 California gubernatorial recall election, contributing $1.2 million to the campaign to recall Gavin Newsom and supporting radio host Larry Elder to replace him.

 Personal life

-Palmer's wife is Anne Palmer.
-They have a son.
-In 2016, Palmer and his family lived in Burton E. Green's former residence in Beverly Hills, California, with a secondary property in Saint-Tropez, France.
+Palmer is married to Anne Emerich, who was born in Paris, and they have a son.
+In 2016, Palmer and his family were living in Burton E. Green's former residence in Beverly Hills, California, with another property in Saint-Tropez, France.
 Palmer plays competitive polo.

 Philanthropy

-He serves as trustee of the Los Angeles County Museum of Art (LACMA).
-He is also an active contributor to the Pepperdine School of Law and has endowed The Geoffrey H. Palmer Center for Entrepreneurship and the Law.
+He is a trustee of the Los Angeles County Museum of Art (LACMA).
+He is a contributor to the Pepperdine School of Law and has endowed The Geoffrey H. Palmer Center for Entrepreneurship and the Law.